-- Ensure that all pupils are valued equally. - Ensure that all pupils make progress. - Work in close partnership with parents/carers and children. - Ensure that Special Educational Needs are identified and assessed as early as possible. - Ensure pupils' needs are met as soon as is practicable. - Ensure that all children have access to a relevant, broad and balanced curriculum. - Work proactively with the LA and other relevant agencies, including Social Services, parent support groups, psychologists and medical services, in identifying, assessing and meeting Special Educational Needs. - Maintain and develop a range of expertise within the school. - Monitor, review and evaluate policy and provision on a regular and systematic basis.
+Work in partnership with outside agencies.

+- Ensure that Special Educational Needs are identified and assessed as early as possible. - Ensure pupils' needs are met as soon as is practicable. - Ensure that all children have access to a relevant, broad and balanced curriculum. - Work proactively with the LA and other relevant agencies, including Social Services, parent support groups, psychologists and medical services, in identifying, assessing and meeting Special Educational Needs. - Maintain and develop a range of expertise within the school. - Monitor, review and evaluate policy and provision on a regular and systematic basis.